roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

  "You can't possibly think I'll fall for that?
 You have no proof that anything happened because nothing did.
 The ladder wobbled and Thomas stuck out his hand to keep me from falling.
 It was strictly an accident."

  "That may be true and in fact, I'll give you that it probably is, but you know as well as I do that once the accusation is made people will be looking at you for the rest of your life.
 Half of them may believe your side of it, but the other half will believe that you are as guilty as sin and just managed to get away with it.
 Of course Thomas will say that he did have his hand up your dress.
 And it will be on everybody's mind when it comes time to renew your contract and if your contract doesn't get renewed people will just know that it is because the school board didn't believe your story so the stigma will follow you wherever you go.
 Just give us what we want and you can go on, business as usual, and have no problems."
-Report_Story #2